Student93/Chatting-Software-on-java-platform/README.txt

 	write msg in the upper space.

 For Broadcast:
-	Enter msg in the above space.
+	Enter msg in the upper space.

 And finally enjoy chatting by pressing Enter.